HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/digital_assets/usage/managing_dam/dam_soft_delete.md

 ## Staging

-In a publisher-subscriber staging setup, soft delete actions on the publisher are propagated as hard deletes to subscribers.
+In a publisher-subscriber staging setup, Soft Delete actions on the publisher are propagated as hard deletes to subscribers.

 | Action on Publisher | Impact on Subscriber |
 |---------------------|----------------------|